opensafely/documentation/docs/opensafely-cli.md

 opensafely codelists check
 ```

-to check if the codelist files are up-to-date with thse listed in `./codelists/codelists.txt`.
+to check if the codelist files are up-to-date with those listed in `./codelists/codelists.txt`.

 See the [Codelist](codelist-intro.md) section for more information on codelists.